Clarify Confused Nodes via Separated Learning: Introduction

-The behavior of nodes in one graph can be essentially different.
-Consider that an interdisciplinary paper requires more rules to categorize it than a single disciplinary paper~\cite{bornmann2008citation}.
-This leads to weight sharing among the nodes of whole graph being unreasonable and it is natural to use a metric to separate nodes in one graph.
-Despite many studies work on the separation of neighbors~\cite{du2022gbk,yan2022two} or spectral signals~\cite{luan2022acm,bo2021fagcn}, the separation of the target nodes, which we call \textbf{separated learning}, is currently under-explored.
-Even though a minority of studies~\cite{liu2022ud,du2022gbk} focus on this separating scheme, \textit{they suffer from incorrect separating metrics and low efficiency.}
+Most recent studies endeavor to design general models that still enable weight sharing between homophilous and heterophilous nodes.
+However, even with the incorporation of higher-order neighbors~\cite{chien2020adaptive,he2021bernnet,chen2020gcnii,zhou2024pathmlp} or multi-channel architectures~\cite{luan2022acm,bo2021fagcn}, these models fail to perform consistently well across all evaluation datasets.
+This may be due to two reasons: 1) \emph{these methods do not fundamentally alter the message-passing mechanism that essentially conforms to homophily assumption, thereby introducing noise}~\cite{wang2022hog}; 2) \emph{nodes within the same graph may exhibit significant behavioral differences due to distribution bias}~\cite{wuenergy,li2022graphde}.
+For example, categorizing an interdisciplinary paper relies on more specific criteria compared to a paper confined to a single discipline~\cite{bornmann2008citation}. \emph{Therefore, sharing weights universally across all nodes in a real-world graph is impractical, prompting the necessity for a metric to \textbf{separate} nodes with different characteristics.} While numerous studies have explored the separation of neighbors~\cite{du2022gbk,yan2022two} or spectral signals~\cite{luan2022acm,bo2021fagcn}, the separation of target nodes or transformation weights, which we refer to as \textbf{separated learning}, remains under-explored.
+Only a minority of studies~\cite{liu2022ud,du2022gbk} have focused on this separating scheme, but \emph{they suffer from incorrect separation metrics and low efficiency.}